-I am an attending neurosurgeon at The Children’s Hospital of Philadelphia specializing in pediatric brain tumors.
+I am chief of the Division of Neurosurgery at The Children’s Hospital of Philadelphia and an attending neurosurgeon specializing in pediatric brain tumors.
 I operate on every type of brain tumor, but I have a particular interest in low-grade gliomas, medulloblastomas and atypical teratoid rhabdoid tumors (AT/RT) as well as skull-base tumors such as acoustic neuromas, craniopharyngiomas, and large ependymomas in cerebellopontine angle.
 With my otolaryngologist colleagues I am also developing an endonasal skull base program at CHOP.

 It is my privilege to partner with The Children’s Hospital of Philadelphia Research Institute, which is at the forefront of pediatric genetic research.
 Here we are working to develop new treatments that one day will help thousands of children with brain tumors.
 Currently, tissue from every brain tumor we treat is sent to the laboratory for sequencing to detect genetic abnormalities.
 Tumors that look identical under the microscope may in fact have significant genetic variations, explaining why one tumor may respond well to chemotherapy and radiation, and another may not.
 Our goal is to personalize the post-operative chemotherapy and radiation regimen by specifically targeting the treatment based on the genetic abnormality.